kartikwar/starter-hugo-academic/content/publication/3/index.md

 ---
-title: "“Xbox from Xbox, Apple from Apple: How the Feeling of Fit Affects Store Choice.”
+title: "Xbox from Xbox, Apple from Apple: How the Feeling of Fit Affects Store Choice”

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here